Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Preliminary results

 The idempotent addition produces a partial order, by which $x\leq y$ if and only if $x\oplus y=y$.
 With respect to this order, the inequality $x\oplus y\leq z$ is equivalent to two inequalities $x\leq z$ and $y\leq z$.
 Moreover, addition and multiplication are isotone in each argument, whereas the multiplicative inversion is antitone.

 The partial order is assumed to extend to a consistent total order over $\mathbb{X}$.

 The power notation with integer exponents is used for iterated multiplication to define $x^{0}=\mathbb{1}$, $x^{p}=x\otimes x^{p-1}$, $x^{-p}=(x^{-1})^{p}$ for any nonzero $x$ and positive integer $p$.
-Moreover, the equation $x^{p}=a$ is assumed to have a solution $x=a^{1/p}$ for all $a$, which extends this notation to rational exponents, and thereby makes the semifield algebraically complete (radicable).

 In what follows, the multiplication sign $\otimes$ is dropped for simplicity.
-The relation symbols and the minimization problems are thought of in terms of the above order, which is induced by idempotent addition.
+The relation symbols and the optimization problems are thought of in terms of the above order, which is induced by idempotent addition.

 As examples of the general semifield under consideration, one can take

 where $\mathbb{R}$ is the set of real numbers, and $\mathbb{R}_{+}=\{x\in\mathbb{R}|x>0\}$.

 Specifically, the semifield $\mathbb{R}_{\max,+}$ has addition $\oplus$ given by the maximum, and multiplication $\otimes$ by the ordinary addition, with the null $\mathbb{0}=-\infty$ and identity $\mathbb{1}=0$.
 Each $x\in\mathbb{R}$ has its inverse $x^{-1}$ equal to $-x$ in standard notation.
 The power $x^{y}$ is defined for any $x,y\in\mathbb{R}$ and coincides with the arithmetic product $xy$.
 The order induced by addition corresponds to the natural linear order on $\mathbb{R}$.